-I have published my first novel, Part One can be read for free here.
+I have finished my first novel, Part One can be read for free here.

-My fourth short film is taken from a poem I wrote a few years ago while experiencing quite severe depression and would take a lot of long walks across the city, mostly looking at the ground.
+My fourth short film is taken from a poem I wrote a few years ago, which opens the fifth chapter of my novel and is inspired by some of the main character’s journey.
 I initially made a spoken word piece out of it, but liked the idea of creating something more visual.
-I decided to stick with the original recording as I really liked the sound effects and so filmed a few takes in the studio and subway nearby to accompany the soundtrack.
+I decided to stick with the original recording, as I really liked the sound effects and so filmed a few takes in the studio and subway nearby to accompany the soundtrack.